George R. Dekle Sr.: Early life

 Dekle was born May 23, 1948, in Gainesville, Florida, the eldest child of Donald James and Anne Coleman Dekle.
 He has one brother, William Ervin Dekle, and one sister, Lucy Dekle Daniels.
 Dekle lived with his family on a farm in Lake Butler, Union County, Florida.
-Dekle's mother was a teacher; his father was a deputy in Lake Butler and also a colonel with the Department of Corrections.
+Dekle's mother was a teacher; his father was a deputy in Lake Butler who had served in the Pacific theater as a US Marine during World War II and also a colonel with the Department of Corrections.
 Dekle's grandfather was a sheriff in Union County; his great-grandfather was a teacher and also a county judge.
 At the age of 9 or 10, Dekle was inspired about the possibility of a law career: while visiting a small town with his family, he saw a building with many books behind the picture window, and learned from his father that it was a law office.
 "Even at that age, I was a bookworm, and I thought it would be wonderful to have a job where you worked with so many books."
 In 7th or 8th grade, he skipped school to watch the closing arguments of a double murder trial in Lake Butler.
 "I came away knowing that I wanted to be three things: a lawyer, a trial lawyer, and a prosecutor."

 In 1961 Dekle's family moved to Lake City, Florida, where he played defensive guard on the Lake City Columbia High School (CHS) football team.